 This works with any Aleph One scenario that uses vanilla Infinity sounds.
 It also works with Marathon 2 on Aleph One - it probably won’t work with the vanilla Marathon 2 apps for either Windows or Mac.
 If you really need a version of these for vanilla Marathon 2, ask me nicely and I may consider making one (though because I’m in the process of remixing many of these directly from the CD-quality sources, I may not bother until I’m done with that).

 Important: ALEPH ONE VERSIONS BEFORE 1.3.0 REQUIRE YOU TO RESTART THE GAME AFTER SELECTING THESE SOUNDS.
-(Caps so you don’t miss it.)
+(Bold and caps so you don’t miss it.)
 On the plus side, you’ll only have to do this once (unless you move back to the default for whatever reason).
 And you should really upgrade to 1.3.1 or 1.4pre1 – it’s generally a bad idea to run old software, and you can no longer even gather or join net games with releases prior to 1.3.0.

 Finally uploading a new version, primarily because I’d mixed up the “S’pht Door Closing” and “S’pht Door Opening” sounds.
 This is because the sounds file itself had them mixed up in the 8-bit sounds slot, which was what I was using to check that I’d uploaded the right versions of everything; and also because ShapeFusion also has them mixed up.
 (I’m supposing Anvil may also have mixed them up, but I haven’t checked.)
 In any case, the game seems to want them where the vanilla file has them in the 16-bit slots, so anyone else who wants to make new versions of the sounds should take note: The “S’pht Door Opening” and “S’pht Door Closing” sounds are mislabelled in ShapeFusion.
 (The mislabelling may also be true of the Pfhor Door sounds; I’d advise double-checking.
 However, I did not mix those up, because the 8-bit and 16-bit sounds for those are in the same slot.)